shaunlebron/pacman/README.md

 --------

 - same coordinate space, movement physics, ghost behavior, timers, and update rate as the original arcade game
-- extra sandbox controls for visualizing ghost behavior, slowing down the game, and other adjustments
-- original Pac-Man and Ms. Pac-Man game modes
+- remake of the original Pac-Man and Ms. Pac-Man game modes
 - new Cookie-Man game mode with procedural map generator

 Navigating the Repository